kubernetes/community/contributors/devel/godep.md

 dependency changes._

 It is sometimes expedient to manually fix the /Godeps/Godeps.json file to minimize the changes.
-However without great care this can lead to failures with `hack/verify-godeps.sh`.
+However, without great care this can lead to failures with `hack/verify-godeps.sh`.
 This must pass for every PR.

 6) If you updated the Godeps, please also update `Godeps/LICENSES` by running